SimoneRinco/Finite-Volumes-Immersed-Boundary-Methods/README.md

 The output files with water height, Qx and Qy are stored in ```mydata/unknowns```.
 The matlab scripts in the ```m_files``` directory contain the code that parses the simulation output files and plots the domain, the cells and figures of the solution for each frame.
-I don't have a Matlab license at the moment, so I can't tell you exactly how to use the scripts (TODO: use matplotlib instead?).